steemit/devportal-tutorials-js/tutorials/07_get_post_comments/README.md

 # How to Get Post Comments

+_By the end of this tutorial you would know how to get comments made by others on any post._

 The purpose of this tutorial is to **a)** demonstrate how to get a list of articles from the trending list on the blockchain, and **b)** fetch the contents of the selected post to display its title and body and **c)** fetch comments of the post and display them with author, body, created time and number of votes.

 We will also explain the most commonly used fields from the response object as well as parse body of each comment.